revero/msgBoxPy/README.md

 import msgBoxPy

-msgBoxPy.infobox('Title', 'Here is my info message.') # Displays an information box with OK button msgBoxPy.warningbox('Title, 'Here is my warning message!') # Displays a warning box with OK button msgBoxPy.errorbox('Title, 'Here is my error message!') # Displays an error box with OK button
+msgBoxPy.infobox('Title', 'Here is my info message.') # Displays an information box with OK button msgBoxPy.warningbox('Title', 'Here is my warning message!') # Displays a warning box with OK button msgBoxPy.errorbox('Title', 'Here is my error message!') # Displays an error box with OK button
 ```

 Copy and paste the examples from within the msgBoxPy.py file directly into your script and call the function passing the required title and message fields: